MarceloxOFH/prev-enola-documentation/docs/user_guide.md

 - **Generic Steps**: Used for general-purpose tracking of actions that are not specific to language models, such as data retrieval, preprocessing, or any custom logic.

-- **LLM Steps**: Specifically designed for tracking interactions with Language Models (e.g., GPT-4, BERT), where token usage and costs are relevant.
+- **LLM Steps**: Specifically designed for tracking interactions with Language Models (e.g., GPT-4, Ollama, BERT), where token usage and costs are relevant.

 Understanding the difference between these step types is crucial for accurate tracking and cost analysis.